 PiPA delivers two programme options in Scotland:

-We are delighted that the 18 performing arts organisations taking part in the Foundations, and our Charter Partners, are already seeing its impact on their commitments and progress across Fair Work First and EDI (two of the four strategic principles that Creative Scotland outlined in their 2021-22 Annual Plan).
+We are delighted that our Scottish Charter Partners, are seeing ithe impact on their commitments through our programme, and are making progress across Fair Work First and EDI.

 We anticipate that PiPA Foundations and PiPA Charter Programme, together with Creative Scotland’s other investments into Fair Work innovation, will contribute to addressing the barriers to career progression in the sector for carers that was first identified in the 2017 Creative Scotland Survey Summary report, ‘Understanding Diversity in the Arts Survey.’ (pg.
 6)